kk7nc/Text_Classification/README.rst

 ----

 Text feature extraction and pre-processing for classification algorithms are very significant.
-In this section, we start to talk about text cleaning since most of documents have a lot of noise.
-In this part, we discuss about two primary methods of text feature extractions which are word embedding and weighted word.
+In this section, we start to talk about text cleaning since most of documents contain a lot of noise.
+In this part, we discuss two primary methods of text feature extractions- word embedding and weighted word.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Text Cleaning and Pre-processing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In Natural Language Processing (NLP), most of the text and document datasets contain many unnecessary words such as: stopwords, miss-spellings, slangs, and etc. In this section, we briefly explain some techniques and method for text cleaning and pre-processing text datasets.
-In many algorithms like statistical and probabilistic learning methods, noise and unnecessary features can negatively affect the perfomance.
-So, illumination and removal of these features are very important preprocessing steps.
+In Natural Language Processing (NLP), most of the text and documents contain many words that are redundant for text classification such as: stopwords, miss-spellings, slangs, and etc. In this section, we briefly explain some techniques and methods for text cleaning and pre-processing text documents.
+In many algorithms like statistical and probabilistic learning methods, noise and unnecessary features can negatively affect the overall perfomance.
+So, elimination of these features are extremely important.

 -------------
 Tokenization
 -------------

 Tokenization is the process of breaking down a stream of text into words, phrases, symbols, or any other meaningful elements called tokens.
-The main goal of this step is the exploration of the words in a sentence.
-Along with text classifcation, in text mining, it necessitates a parser which processes the tokenization of the documents; for example:
+The main goal of this step is to extract individual words in a sentence.
+Along with text classifcation, in text mining, it is necessay to incorporate a parser in the pipeline which performs the tokenization of the documents; for example:

 sentence: